vvnraman/cppcon-2022-cpp-neovim/slides/40-cli.md

   working on a project.
 - So you can imagine that I would want it to look a bit aesthetically pleasing.
 - **Pause**
-- **Breathe**
-- **Look at screen**
 - I'm glad to have found that my wife likes this as well.
 - **Pause**
 - I recently gifted her a fancy colourful mechanical keyboard to see if I can nudge her in this direction.
-  - You know just a random gift, not on any special occasions.
+  - Not on any special occasion, just a random surprise.
-- We'll see.
+- So we'll see.
 - Okay, let us break down what we're looking at.
 - This is Windows Terminal running a tmux session inside Ubuntu.
 I'll get to what `tmux` is in just a bit.
 - You'd probably use the GNome terminal on native Ubuntu or Alacritty or Wezterm or your terminal of choice.
-- And what you're seeing here is a single tmux window with 2 panes, all running inside of a tmux session.
+- So we have a single tmux window with 2 panes, insdie of a tmux session.

 <!-- next slide -->